 All you have to do is get creative with what you’re asking for, and run with it!
 The main thing about using Snapchat is that you get to directly engage with your users after the event.
 This method can provide you with a lot of good feedback and content to use to promote your next event!

 There you have it.
 Now you know how to use social media for event marketing.
 Locking down your social media marketing strategy for your event early on is key to having a successful campaign.
-When people ask “how can I promote my event?” or “how can I sell out my event?”, social media is constantly one of the top recommendations on my list.
+When people ask “how can I promote my event?” or “how can I sell out my event?”, social media is constantly one of the top recommendations on my list (another avenue to explore is event email marketing).
 Choose the platforms that work for your audience and stick with it!
 Remember to be genuine and approachable!
 Make sure you measure the success of your event promotion on social media as well!